 Despite the awkward silence or vocal calls about not judging, Easter and Christmas find more people claiming the name of Christ than any other time of the year.
 They are willing to give up things for Lent, but not for Christ.
 Far too many think that they are meriting favor or grace with God by giving up chocolate, meat, intimacy, or whatever.

-When the forty days of Lent arrives, people flock to services for Ash Wednesday, Maundy Thursday, Good Friday, or Easter Morning service never to be seen again til Christmas.
+When the forty days of Lent arrives, people flock to services like Ash Wednesday, Maundy Thursday, Good Friday, or Easter Morning service never to be seen again til Christmas.
 Yet, for all the fasting or giving up of things, nothing has changed in their lives.
 They produce the same cursing, same vulgarity, same illicit relationships, and not one thing to indicate that they have actually spent time with Jesus Christ and are a new creation.

 As for society, just look at our workplaces.
 Lies, deceit, and dishonesty rules the day.
 Few are willing to take a stand, and when something is said as a reminder, those speaking up are quickly removed.
 What does this have to do with Easter time?
 Simply this.
 These same practices and philosophies have moved from universally being accepted as part of the workplace to being fully accepted in the circles of so-called Christianity.